-The Improper Payments Elimination and Recovery Improvement Act of 2012 requires agencies to annually report on all programs and activities, identify programs that may be susceptible to significant improper payments, estimate annual improper payment amounts in the susceptible programs, and report on the results of improper payment activities.
+The Improper Payments Elimination and Recovery Improvement Act of 2012 requires agencies to report annually on all programs and activities, identify programs that may be susceptible to significant improper payments, estimate annual improper payment amounts in the susceptible programs, and report on the results of improper payment activities.

-Additional information on our improper payment activities are reported in the "Other information" section of this report.
+Additional information on our improper payment activities are reported under "Payment integrity" in the "Other information" section of this report.